EPA Publishes 2018 Annual Toxics Release Inventory Report and Analysis

 This year’s National Analysis expands the focus on geographical trends in chemical waste management across the country.
 New features include profiles exploring the diversity of industrial operations in each EPA region and a closer look at data from the hazardous waste management sector and the aerospace manufacturing sector.

+In 2018, facilities in Region 5 reported managing 6.5 billion pounds of production-related chemical waste, 65 percent of which was managed through recycling.
+In 2018, 6 percent of facilities in Region 5 implemented new source reduction activities.
+Source reduction reporting rates in the region were among the highest in the computers and electronic products sector, where 17 percent of facilities reported at least one source reduction activity.

+Along with the 2018 TRI National Analysis, EPA is publishing a new tool[1] on the TRI website to help explain the data reported by the metal mining sector.
+EPA’s new interactive graphic—which was developed with input from stakeholders—explains how metal mines operate, and generally how and where releases of TRI-listed chemicals happen.

-Under the Emergency Planning and Community Right-to-Know Act (EPCRA), covered facilities must report their annual releases of TRI chemicals for the prior calendar year to EPA by July 1.
-EPA, states and tribes receive TRI data from facilities in industry sectors such as manufacturing, mining, electric utilities and commercial hazardous waste management.
+Under the Emergency Planning and Community Right-to-Know Act (EPCRA), by July 1 of each year covered facilities must report to EPA the quantities of TRI chemicals they released to the environment during the prior calendar year.
+EPA, states, and tribes receive TRI data from facilities in industry sectors such as manufacturing, mining, electric utilities, and commercial hazardous waste management.
 The Pollution Prevention Act also requires facilities to submit information on pollution prevention and other waste management activities of TRI chemicals.

 To access the 2018 TRI National Analysis, including local data and analyses, visit www.epa.gov/trinationalanalysis[2].